NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.  ***RAID-5***

-        4.  []{#of_the .anchor}A JBOD drive array is an alternative to which of the following storage technologies?
+        4. A JBOD drive array is an alternative to which of the following storage technologies?

             a.
 SAN